The UK's largest range of secured loans

-As with any loan, there are a number of eligibility criteria you will need to meet in order to be considered for a loan.
-Criteria vary from lender to lender, but as an absolute minimum you’ll need to be:
+As with any loan, there are a number of eligibility criteria you need to meet to be considered for a loan.
+Criteria vary from lender to lender, but as an absolute minimum, you’ll need to be:

 If you don’t qualify for a secured loan or don’t want to use the equity in your house, you still have a couple of other options:

-Guarantor loan.
-By using a friend or family member as a guarantor on your loan, you’ll be able to reduce the risk you represent to the lender, which means you are more likely to be approved for a loan.
+Another option is a guarantor loan.
+By using a friend or family member (who has good credit) as a guarantor on your loan, you’ll reduce the risk you represent to the lender, which means you’re more likely to be approved for a loan.
 Guarantor loans typically only go up to £10,000, however, and can come with interest rates over 30% even though you’re giving the lender the reassurance of a guarantor with good credit.

-One way to improve your credit score is by using a credit-building credit card.
+One way to improve your credit score while borrowing is by using a credit-building credit card.
 If you can show a credit provider that you can responsibly manage your credit account, you’ll be able to improve your credit and make yourself more likely to be approved for a loan.
 However, these cards typically come with low initial credit limits – typically below £5,000.